4: Mendelian Genetics

 Drag one of the choices below:

-- A. All offspring have the dominant phenotype and are heterozygous
+- A. Yields offspring with 50% homozygous dominant and 50% heterozygous genotypes

-- C. All offspring have the same dominant genotype and phenotype
+- F. All offspring have the same recessive genotype and phenotype

-Click to show Identifying Mendelian Cross Generations example problem
+Click to show Mendelian Cross Generations example problem

-Which one of the following Mendelian crosses and generational stages correspond to the description 'this generation includes two true-breeding individuals with different traits in a hybrid cross'.
+Which one of the following Mendelian crosses and generational stages correspond to the description 'a cross designed to reveal the genotype of a dominant phenotype individual by pairing it with a homozygous recessive individual'.

-Click to show Identifying Mendel's Foundational Principles example problem
+Click to show Mendel's Foundational Principles example problem

-Which one of the following Mendel's Foundational Principles of Genetics correspond to the description 'Inheritance patterns for one trait do NOT interfere with those of another trait.'.
+Which one of the following Mendel's Foundational Principles of Genetics correspond to the description 'When different alleles exist, the dominant alleles determines the organism's traits.'.

-Click to show Identifying Mendelian Genetics Terms example problem
+Click to show Mendelian Genetics Terms example problem

-Which one of the following Mendelian genetics terms correspond to the definition 'possession of a pair of identical alleles'.
+Which one of the following Mendelian genetics terms correspond to the definition 'the two copies of a gene are identical'.

-Click to show Identifying Monohybrid Cross Genotype Outcomes example problem
+Click to show Monohybrid Cross Genotype Outcomes example problem

-Which one of the following parental genotypes in monohybrid crosses correspond to the description of the progeny 'All offspring have the same dominant genotype and phenotype'.
+Which one of the following parental genotypes in monohybrid crosses correspond to the description of the progeny '50% of the offspring are homozygous recessive'.